apocode01/progintro-hw3/README.md

     ```
     and evaluates the state of the current board.

-    In summary, the function calculates scores for both white and black by considering piece values and positional evaluation tables, and then adjusts the final score based on the current player's perspective (subtracting black's score from white's and flipping the sign if black is playing).
+    In summary, the function calculates scores for both white and black by considering piece values and the positional evaluation tables, and then adjusts the final score based on the current player's perspective (subtracting black's score from white's and flipping the sign if black is playing).

-## References
+## Sources

 - Algebraic notation (chess): https://en.wikipedia.org/wiki/Algebraic_notation_(chess)
 - Forsyth–Edwards Notation: https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation